 - ASDA café – nearest Stevenage

-Kids eat for £1 at all stores, all day, every day – offer until January 2023.
-FREE Ella's baby food pouches for under 18 months with any purchase - these are thought to be ongoing offers.
+Kids eat for £1 all day, every day, and FREE Ella's baby food pouches for under 18 months with any purchase - these are thought to be ongoing offers.

 Recipes for people on tight budgets and those using free school meal vouchers – “Pocket-friendly, easy-peasy recipes for mega-tasty, super-filling, hearty home cooked grub!”